isaacbatst/every-challenge/README.md

 - Title: Minimum one character, up to 50.
 - Description: Minimum one character, up to 200.
 - Status: TODO, IN_PROGRESS, DONE, ARCHIVED

+### Authentication
+- The cookie `Every-todo-app-Authorization` is saved at login and user creation, with a signed JWT.